ronaldbosma/LogicApps.ServiceProviders.ApplicationInsights.TrackAvailability/README.md

    ```

 > [!IMPORTANT]
 > A big downside of having to use a NuGet-package based project is that you have to deploy the `Microsoft.Azure.Workflows.WebJobs.Extension` package with all its dependencies, which is more than 300MB.
 So the deployment might take a while.
+>
+> I've created an alternative solution in [Track Availability in Application Insights](https://github.com/ronaldbosma/track-availability-in-app-insights) where I use a [Logic App with custom .NET code](https://learn.microsoft.com/en-us/azure/logic-apps/create-run-custom-code-functions).
+It is much smaller and faster to deploy, but you have to include the custom code in your Logic App.

 ### Test